proto0654/aeroline/memory-bank/style-guide.md

 ## Styling

 ### CSS Priorities

 1. Tailwind utilities
 2. DaisyUI components
 3. CSS variables for repetitive values
 4. Custom classes only if necessary

 ### Responsiveness

 - Develop with a mobile-first approach
 - Use Tailwind breakpoints
 - Test on various screen sizes

+### Example

+- See `AutocompleteInput.vue` for a reference of custom UI with DaisyUI-compatible classes.

 ## Refactoring

 When refactoring existing code, follow these principles:

 1. Preserve existing functionality
 2. Gradually replace native JS with Vue components
 3. Break down complex logic into reusable parts
 4. Refactor most frequently used elements first
 5. Document changes

 **Note:** All future entries and modifications to this memory bank should be written in English.